 With the increase in availability of on-demand access to TV shows and films, the ways in which we are able to watch television are changing, with many broadcasters taking a digital first approach.

-Broadcasters are frequently advertising their catch-up services, when advertising individual programmes and more generally as part of their advertising campaigns, even advertising programmes that have already been broadcast on television, or are yet to be broadcast on television, to encourage viewers to access their on-demand services.
+Broadcasters are frequently advertising their TV catch-up services, when advertising individual programmes and more generally as part of their advertising campaigns.
+They also advertise programmes that have already been broadcast on television, or are yet to be broadcast on television, to encourage viewers to access their TV catch-up services.

 Jump to: